Basharabum/readmetest/README.md

 There are two environments with different credentials: “Production” and “Test”.

-Urb-it API Key - key received from Urb-it
+*Urb-it API Key* - key received from Urb-it
-Bearer JWT Token - token received from Urb-it
+*Bearer JWT Token* - token received from Urb-it

-Production Environment API URL:  https://api.urb-it.com Test/Sandbox Environment API URL:  https://sandbox.urb-it.com Check “Enable test mode” if you want to use a sandbox environment.
+*Production Environment API URL*:  https://api.urb-it.com *Test/Sandbox Environment API URL*:  https://sandbox.urb-it.com **Check “Enable test mode” if you want to use a sandbox environment.**

 ### General settings